jab/bidict/README.rst

 bidict is the result of hundreds of hours of voluntary, unpaid work.
-If bidict has helped you accomplish work you've been paid for, please `support bidict <https://gumroad.com/l/XGXTp>`_ and/or ask your employer to do the same.
+If bidict has helped you accomplish work you've been paid for, please `support bidict <https://gumroad.com/l/XGXTp>`_ and/or ask your organization to do the same.
 Your support directly contributes to bidict's sustainability.

 .. image:: ./docs/_static/support-on-gumroad.png